Elu-toasty/discord-bot-guide/source/docs/js/s1/node-dj.md

 ### Installing Discordjs

-Now that you have node install we can install Discord Js.
+Now that you have Node install we can install Discord Js.
 To start this project we must create a folder to store all our files.
 This

-Navigate to a place on your computer were you want to store and have easy access to the bot.
+Navigate to a place on your computer where you want to store and have easy access to the bot.
 Now create a new folder like normal. _(Or pro users can do `mkdir project-name`)_.
-Next, whatever name you inputed for the _project name_ you will run the command: `cd project-name`.
-For this tutorial we will be using `discord-bot` as our project name.
+Next, whatever name you inputted for the _project name_ you will run the command: `cd project-name`.
+For this tutorial, we will be using `discord-bot` as our project name.

 ![Mkdir exmaple image](/img/js/shot-mkdir-js.png)

 ### Final steps

 Now that we have our project folder set up you will want to open your text editor.
 This is the place where you will edit and test your code.
-For this tutorial i will be using [Vscode](https://code.visualstudio.com/Download).
-Its a personal favoite and created by microsoft.
+For this tutorial, I will be using [Vscode](https://code.visualstudio.com/Download).
+It's a personal favorite and was created by Microsoft.

-To lanch vs-code easily run `code .` in your termianl.
-Next we will set-up our development environment.
+To launch vs-code easily run `code .` in your terminal.
+Next, we will set-up our development environment.
 Run `npm init` in the terminal.
 This command will ask you a few questions about your project. _If your not sure about something just hit enter to skip it._

 :::